creditimpact/PURAIFY/docs/CONTRIBUTION_PROTOCOL.md

 ## 📃 System Contracts and Question Log

-- Consult [`SYSTEM_RULES.md`](SYSTEM_RULES.md) before implementing cross‑engine behaviour or permission logic.
+- Consult [`SYSTEM_RULES.md`](SYSTEM_RULES.md) for policies on error handling, permissions, and security before any sensitive work.
+- When rules are unclear, pause and ask for guidance in `codex-questions.md` rather than guessing.
-- Use [`codex-questions.md`](codex-questions.md) to document uncertainties.
-Human contributors respond using the matching `[Ax]` labels.
+- Use that same file to document design doubts or missing context.
+Human contributors reply using `[Ax]` labels so the conversation is archived.

 ---

 ## 🧪 Testing Strategy

 - Place tests inside each engine’s `tests/` folder and expose an `npm run test` script.
+- Run `npm test` whenever you modify engine logic.
+Capture results in the pull request summary.
-- If tests cannot run due to environment limits, create a `codex-test-todo.md` in that engine noting the blocker.
+- If tests cannot run because dependencies fail to install or other environment limits, create a `codex-test-todo.md` in that engine noting the blocker and tag it with `🌐 External constraint`.

 ## 📊 Engine Progress & Phase Tracking